fametrano/fametrano.github.io/_pages/bbt202310-essec.md

 in the attempt to properly convey the interdisciplinarity of the topic and appreciate its relevance.

-Focusing mainly on Bitcoin as reference cryptoasset, the course will also cover Ethereum, smart assets, ICO, NFT, and the general applicability of blockchain technology.
+Focusing mainly on Bitcoin as reference crypto-asset, the course will also cover Ethereum, smart assets, ICO, NFT, and the general applicability of blockchain technology.